-A Nissen Fundoplication is an elective surgical procedure that is meant to alleviate chronic reflux (also known Gastroesophageal reflux disease, GERD) in those who have not been able to control it with medication and lifestyle changes.
+A Nissen Fundoplication is an elective surgical procedure that is meant to alleviate chronic reflux (also known Gastroesophageal reflux disease, GERD, or regurgitation) in those who have not been able to control it with medication and lifestyle changes.
 It is also the treatment option in the repair of hiatus hernias.
-Gastroesophageal reflux is caused as a result of a weak muscle valve, called the cardiac sphincter, that separates the esophagus from the stomach.
+Gastroesophageal reflux is caused as a result of a weak muscle valve, called the lower esophageal, that separates the esophagus from the stomach.
 There is a burning sensation associated with this through the chest and throat.
 The esophagus is your swallowing tube, by which all food and drink passes on the way down to your stomach.

 In this surgery the upper portion of the stomach is wrapped all the way around the lower portion of the esophagus in order to restore the function of the stomach valve, thus stomach acid is prevented from rising into the esophagus in the case of reflux.
 The top portion of the stomach is prevented from slipping through the diaphragm in the case of hiatus hernia’s.
 This procedure can sometimes be performed laparoscopically through a series of ports to reduce recovery time and scarring.

 This is a major surgery, and as with every major surgery there are risks.
-Some of the risks involved in a fundoplication are bleeding, leakage, infection, increased dysphagia, increased incidence of blood clots to the lung, heart (resulting in heart attack) or brain (resulting in stroke) and sometimes death.
+Some of the risks involved in a fundoplication are bleeding, perforation, infection, increased dysphagia, increased incidence of blood clots to the lung, heart attack and rarely death.

 The operation carries with it moderate to severe pain which is controlled even before the surgery begins through a variety of methods.
 You may be given an Intravenous (I.V.) to control the pain, or an epidural which injects pain medication directly into the spine.
 Many of the pain reduction procedures are started prior to surgery to minimize the pain immediately after surgery.